 Evaluation criteria are used 5 Multiple lines of evidence are used.
 The report indicates that more than one line of evidence (surveys, HQvisits, key informant interviews, document analysis) is used to address the main evaluation issues.
 One point per line of evidence, to maximum of four.
-4 The methodology is well designed.
-E.g. an explicit theory of how objectives and results were to be achieved, specification of the level of results achieved (output, outcome, impact), baseline data (quantitative or qualitative) on conditions prior to program implementation, a comparison of conditions after program delivery to those before, and 5
+The methodology is well designed.
+E.g. an explicit theory of how objectives and results were to be achieved, specification of the level of results achieved (output, outcome, impact), baseline data (quantitative or qualitative) on conditions prior to program 5